firebase/FirebaseUI-Android/auth/README.md

 #### Handling the sign-in response

 #####Response codes
-The authentication flow only provides three response codes:
+The authentication flow provides several response codes of which the most common are as follows:
-`ResultCodes.OK` if a user is signed in, `ResultCodes.CANCELLED` if sign in failed, and `ResultCodes.NO_NETWORK` if sign in failed due to a lack of network connectivity.
+`ResultCodes.OK` if a user is signed in, `ResultCodes.CANCELLED` if the user manually canceled the sign in, `ResultCodes.NO_NETWORK` if sign in failed due to a lack of network connectivity, and `ResultCodes.UNKNOWN_ERROR` for all other errors.
-No further information on failure is provided as it is not typically useful; the only recourse for most apps if sign in fails is to ask the user to sign in again later, or proceed with anonymous sign-in if supported.
+Typically, the only recourse for most apps if sign in fails is to ask the user to sign in again later, or proceed with anonymous sign-in if supported.

 ```java
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {